Shibinraja/Cafs_Infotech/README.md

 Type yarn or npm install.

-Run Components/BackendServer/server.js to make the server run by directing to the directory path.
+Run  node server.js from Components/BackendServer/server.js to make the server run by directing to the directory path.

 In the project directory, you can run: